This article was written before the Luna Crash.

 - They are both decentralized;

-- Both are third-generation blockchains, with Bitcoin and Ethereum representing the first and second-generation networks, respectively;
+- Both are third-generation blockchains, with the permissionless Bitcoin and Ethereum representing the first and second-generation networks, respectively;

 - Terra Luna and Cardano can support decentralized apps, and even though Cardano’s feature is still under development, it is designed to host smart contracts;